 Hull City Council has been successful in its bid to become one of five local councils in England participating in a review of the quality and value for money of non-commissioned supported housing.

-Non-commissioned supported housing is market-led for vulnerable where the support and accommodation are overseen by a private landlord and funded through housing benefits.
+Non-commissioned supported housing is market-led accommodation for vulnerable people where the support and accommodation are overseen by a private landlord and funded through housing benefits.

 This is in contrast to commissioned supported housing which is directly purchased by the Council and monitored for quality against an agreed contract.